raphsenn/prefix-search-engine/README.md

 <div align="left">
   <img src="./res/example.gif" alt="gif">
 </div>
-For testing purposes, we've included a sample file named "top-1m.csv" that contains the top 1 million web URLs.
+For testing purposes, i included a sample file named "top-1m.csv" that contains the top 1 million web URLs.
 This allows you to demonstrate the speed and efficiency of this search engine when performing prefix searches on a large dataset.

 Please note that in a real-world scenario, you would typically obtain such data from a web source or another relevant data provider..